Neural-Nirvana/iota/readme.md

 ██     ╚═╝  ╚═╝╚═╝       ╚═════╝ ╚══════╝       ██
 ██                                              ██
 ██    ╔═══════════════════════════════════════╗ ██
-██    ║ For Tinkerers and Builders            ║ ██
+██    ║ For Builders, From Neural Nirvana     ║ ██
 ██    ╚═══════════════════════════════════════╝ ██
 ██                                              ██
 ██████████████████████████████████████████████████